ZacconeAlessio/NALD_atomistic/README.md

 Hessian_T300.dat
 ```

-The Hessian matrix is generated from an equilibrated atomistic configuration using the LAMMPS command:
+The Hessian matrix is generated from an equilibrated atomistic configuration using the LAMMPS command (check the input script in.hessian):

 ```lammps
 dynamical_matrix all eskm 1e-8 file hessian.data